flurfunk/flurfunk-server/README.md

 ===============

 The Flurfunk server is written in Clojure, and built using Leiningen.
-It provides a REST API for use by clients and delivers the web frontend.
+It provides a REST API for use by clients.

 Installing Leiningen
 --------------------